-How has the water industry changed over the last five years?
+Q: How has the water industry changed over the last five years?

-We've seen a very welcome focus on improving the services our customers and communities receive.
+A: We've seen a very welcome focus on improving the services our customers and communities receive.
 Customers have no choice about who provides their water, so we need to make sure they trust us to take care of their water now and for the future.
-Customers expect us to improve our performance in key areas, such as reducing water wastage, while also working hard to keep bills affordable and good value for money.
+Customers expect us to improve our performance in key areas, such as reducing water wastage, while also working hard to keep bills affordable and provide good value for money.

 There's also an increasing expectation that the industry doesn't just act as an 'invisible service' but takes an active role as a steward of the environment with a strong sense of social purpose.

-Our Annual Report sets out how we're protecting and enhancing our natural capital through our own activities and in partnership with others.
+Our annual report and financial statements 2021/22 sets out how we're protecting and enhancing our natural capital through our own activities and in partnership with others.